MicroTekAppDev/api-docs/source/includes/customer/_introduction.md

 ## Introduction

-MicroTek's client API provides access to common operations completed by an authorized client account.
+Attune's client API provides access to common operations completed by an authorized client account.